 What did change back in 2001 was that due to the implementation of the Gramm-Leach-Bliley Act (also known as the Financial Services Modernization Act) the banking, insurance, and securities industries were allowed to operate under the same corporate affiliation.
 (This act set aside legislation passed during the Depression era, which had created legal barriers to prevent mergers between banks, insurance companies, brokerage firms, and other financial institutions.)
 Because of consumers’ concerns that new financial conglomerates allowed under this legislation might pool their resources to compile huge databases of sensitive customer information and share them with third parties, Congress added a provision to the act requiring that all financial service companies send privacy notices providing a “reasonable opportunity” for their customers to opt out of this information-sharing by

-Unlike credit bureaus, financial institutions can share your private information with third parties by default.
+- Unlike credit bureaus, financial institutions can share your private information with third parties by default.
 In order to stop this sharing, you must specifically invoke your “opt-out” privileges to request that they not do it.

-Privacy notices had to be sent to customers by 1 July 2001, but there is no deadline by which customers must respond.
+1 July2001, but there is no deadline by which customers must respond.
 Your right to “opt out” of the information-sharing process is ongoing and may be invoked at any time.

 (1-888-5OPTOUT)applies only to credit bureaus.
 Calling this number will not affect the ability of any banks, insurance companies, credit card companies, brokerage firms, or any other financial institutions with which you do (or have done) business from sharing your information.